degreepath/catalog-differ/over-time-md/political-science.req.md

 PSCI 204  |  The New Hampshire Primary and U.S. Presidential Politics  |  1.00
 PSCI 211  |  Media and Politics  |  1.00
 PSCI 244  |  Race and American Politics  |  1.00
-PSCI 246  |  Introduction to Public Policy  |  1.00
 PSCI 255  |  Political Parties and Elections  |  1.00
 PSCI 272  |  American Constitutional Law: Power  |  1.00
 PSCI 311  |  Seminar in American Politics  |  1.00